2026 Architecture Faculty Workshop

 Challenge

 Imagine that your community has issued a request for proposals for a botanical garden and event center.
-In an effort to solicit the most innovative design solutions, they have chosen to launch a student design competition, and you are invited to participate.
+In an effort to solicit the most innovative design solutions, they have chosen to launch an architecture student design competition, and you are invited to participate.
 This complex will include both indoor and outdoor facilities and spaces including an event center, botanical gardens with biomes, greenhouses, and aviary, sculpture garden, observation deck, educational and research classrooms.
 The competition challenges students to develop innovative designs using a metal building system to meet the needs of their community.
 The Exploratory Program undefined space allows students to express their ideas on what would make their Botanical Garden and Event Center design unique.

 Quick Introduction to Metal Building Systems